Dolby Atmos Best Speaker Setup Practices In the Home

 Like Gene, John is not impressed by “bouncy house” reflective-style speakers that sit at ear level and fire upward, with the goal of bouncing sound off of the ceiling to create the aural illusion of height channels.
 Ditto for Dolby Atmos soundbars.
 “It’s abusing the (Dolby Atmos) terminology,” John says.
 “You don’t get the same effect, and I wouldn’t know how to judge a mix listening to content through a system like that.”
 John’s strong recommendation is to use in-ceiling or on-ceiling speakers, placed as close as possible to Dolby’s official recommendations (with a few minor tweaks that I’ll get to momentarily).

 For the sake of brevity, we’ll assume that you know where to place the 7 ear-level speakers in a 7.1-channel system, and we’ll focus on the proper placement of the 4 height channels to complete the 7.1.4 Dolby Atmos configuration.
 (One thing to note is that Dolby does not recommend the use of dipole speakers for the surround channels in an Atmos setup.
 These were commonly used in conventional 5.1 and 7.1 setups.)
-If you do need a refresher on , the Audioholics website already has you covered.
+If you do need a refresher on how to set up a 7-channel home theater, the Audioholics website already has you covered.
 Here’s what Dolby has to say about the use of overhead speakers:

 Overhead sound is a vital part of the Dolby Atmos experience.
 (The best) solution is to install speakers overhead.
 Most conventional overhead speakers with wide dispersion characteristics will work in a Dolby Atmos home theater.
 Dolby Atmos audio is mixed using discrete, full-range audio objects that may move around anywhere in three-dimensional space.
 With this in mind, overhead speakers should complement the frequency response, output, and power-handling capabilities of the listener-level speakers.
 Choose overhead speakers that are timbre matched as closely as possible to the primary listener-level speakers.
 Overhead speakers with a wide dispersion pattern are desirable for use in a Dolby Atmos system.
 This will ensure the closest replication of the cinematic environment, where overhead speakers are placed high above the listeners.
 If the chosen overhead speakers have a wide dispersion pattern (approximately 45 degrees from the acoustical reference axis over the audio band from 100 Hz to 10 kHz or wider), then speakers may be mounted facing directly downward.
 For speakers with narrower dispersion patterns, those with aimable or angled elements should be angled toward the primary listening position.